Mentoring 2018 is now closed for applications

 - A writer for adults creating work for children

 Performance and spoken word

-In addition, we are also welcoming applications from performance poets, spoken-word artists, and other writers who would benefit from dedicated support and guidance from experienced mentors working in this art form.
+We are also welcoming applications from performance poets, spoken-word artists, and other writers who would benefit from dedicated support and guidance from experienced mentors.

-We are pleased to confirm the judging panel for the Mentoring programme: Will Mackie (Mentoring Project Manager, Scottish Book Trust), Doug Johnstone (author of The Jump), Jan Rutherford (Publicity and the Printed Word) and Lynsey Rogers (Writer Development Co-ordinator, Scottish Book Trust).
+We are delighted to confirm the judging panel for the Mentoring programme: Alan Bissett (Novelist, playwright and performer), Judy Moir (Literary Agent), Will Mackie (Mentoring Project Manager for Scottish Book Trust) and Lynsey Rogers (Writer Development Co-ordinator).

-Here’s what some of 2016's mentors and mentees have to say about mentoring:
+Here’s what some of our recent mentors and mentees have to say about mentoring: